 The dissolution of the Ministry of Social Welfare and the redistribution of its functions among different ministries highlighted the fragmented nature of social work in Cuba.
-The integration of social policies into different government sectors led to a dispersion of social intervention efforts, making it difficult to maintain a unified approach to social issues and their resolution. systematic This fragmentation reinforced an assistance-based model of social work. lacking a solid theoretical methodological framework to guide professional interventions.
+The integration of social policies into different government sectors led to a dispersion of social intervention efforts, making it difficult to maintain a unified approach to social issues and their systematic resolution. fragmentation This reinforced an assistance-based model of social а solid and work. lacking theoretical methodological framework to guide professional interventions.
 As a result, social workers were largely confined to specific sectors (such as health, education, and housing), with limited opportunities to adopt a more comprehensive approach involving the planning and evaluation of broader social policies.